dmje/acta/wp-content/plugins/password-protected/readme.txt

 4. Password Protected advanced settings page.

 == Changelog ==
+= 2.6.3.1 =
+- Fix - Parse error related to PHP version 7.2

+= 2.6.3 =
+- New - Added Freemius SDK integration.
+- New - Added functionality to login with transient if the cookies are blocked.
+- Fix – Fixed Redirect Issue from excluded page to password protected page.

 = 2.6.2 =
 - Fix – Parse error related to PHP version 7.2